WouterDePrins/ccc-swim/README.md

 SCHEDULE_FILE=/path/to/schedule.json
 ```

+### Testing

+By default, the boolean PROD in config.py is set to False.
+This is for testing and prevents that the 'last run' changes after executing the script.
+In the Python venv, execute ```python3 cron.py``` to test.

 ### CRON

+IMPORTANT!
+If you want to run a CRON job, you need to change the boolean PROD in config.py to True.
+Otherwise, the script will execute every minute for all sites...

 Next, you need to find 3 paths:
 1. Use the path of your Python venv (/path/to/your/venv/bin/python3)
 2. The path towards your cron_job.py